henningkerstan/async-enocean/README.md

 # enocean-async
-This is a light-weight, asynchronous Python implementation of the EnOcean Serial Protocol Version 3 (ESP3) based on 'pyserial-asyncio-fast'.
+This is a light-weight, asynchronous, fully typed Python implementation of the EnOcean Serial Protocol Version 3 (ESP3) based on 'pyserial-asyncio-fast'.

-It is currently still a proof of concept (PoC) implementation loosely based on my previous [Node.js implementation](https://www.npmjs.com/package/enocean-core), so anything may change at anytime.
+**It is currently still a proof of concept (PoC) implementation loosely based on my previous [Node.js implementation](https://www.npmjs.com/package/enocean-core), so anything may change at anytime.**

 What works:
 - Receiving ESP3 packets and parsing them into ERP1 telegrams